 - acting as a leading advocate for the proper and lawful conduct of private investigations.

-Polly also advises a growing number of corporate clients grappling with allegations of sexual offences in the workplace.
+Polly also advises a growing number of corporate clients grappling with allegations of sexual offences in the workplace, and other sensitive, business-critical matters.
 Her advisory work extends beyond legal remedies into managing reputational issues and crisis planning, preparedness and response.

 Polly was junior counsel in the high profile prosecution of News of the World journalists in 2014, and served as technical advisor to a Parliamentary inquiry into private investigators and phone hacking in 2012.
 Polly previously served as Head of Strategic Intelligence at the UK Serious Fraud Office and worked for several years as a corporate investigator and investigative journalist.

-Polly has been recommended in legal directories in private prosecutions, civil fraud, corporate crime, investigations and white collar crime.
+Polly is recommended as a Leading Individual for corporate crime, and is ranked in legal directories in private prosecutions, civil fraud, investigations and white collar crime.
 She was recognised by Global Investigation Review in its directory of the top 100 women practicing globally in investigations and was shortlisted for the Employed Bar Awards in 2018.
 She is the author of Deferred Prosecution Agreements: the Law and Practice of Negotiated Corporate Criminal Penalties (Sweet and Maxwell, 2014) and a co-author of Arlidge & Parry on Fraud (4th and 5th editions).
 She was the Managing Editor of the Code for Private Prosecutors, the industry- and peer-reviewed code of conduct published by the Private Prosecutors' Association.
 Polly writes and lectures extensively on the subjects of conducting lawful investigations, civil and criminal remedies to trace and recover misappropriated assets and private prosecutions.

 Author: Deferred Prosecution Agreements: the law and practice of negotiated corporate criminal penalties (Sweet & Maxwell, 2014)